SimonDirckx/-pqraaa/pqraaa-support/README.md

 ### CORK++

-Resolving the wavenumber-dependence of the Helmholtz operators relies on the AAA algorithm implemented in the CORK++ package, located in the [*cork* folder](cork/).
-There is no real indication which version of CORK++ this is, as this was lost to time in the days of BEACHpack's predecessor.
+The PQR-AAA algorithm relies on the SV-AAA algorithm implemented in the CORK++ package, located in the [*cork* folder](cork/).
+There is no real indication which version of CORK++ this is, as this was lost to time.
 A seemingly more up-to-date version is available at [scm.cs.kuleuven.be/scm/git/cork](https://scm.cs.kuleuven.be/scm/git/cork) under directory *cork* and should also work just fine.

 ### GLAS2